adopt-liveview/adopt-liveview/priv/pages/2026/04-26-v2-navigate-to-the-same-route-en_US.md

 end
 ```

-Despite being simple and working correctly, this system had an UX problem: if you restart the page you will go back to the home tab.
+Despite being simple and working correctly, this system had a UX problem: if you restart the page you will go back to the home tab.
 We can solve this by saving the current tab in the URL.
-If the page is refreshed we can read the URL and apply the current tab.
+If the page is refreshed, we can read the URL and apply the current tab.
 Update `router.ex` like this:

 ```elixir
 scope "/", MyappWeb do